AdamStelmaszczyk/adamstelmaszczyk.github.io/_posts/2023-09-06-psyhos-tips-for-programming-contests.md

     > Because addition/subtraction is in AC0, and modulo is not.
 To say it in a less sophisticated way, the circuit for addition is constant-depth and also much simpler.
 Which is important given that your processor literally does math via in-built circuits.

-    Integer division has roughly ~100x longer latency than add/sub for Intel Skylake, [http://gmplib.org/~tege/x86-timing.pdf](http://gmplib.org/~tege/x86-timing.pdf).
+    Integer division has roughly ~100x longer latency than `add`/`sub` for Intel Skylake, [http://gmplib.org/~tege/x86-timing.pdf](http://gmplib.org/~tege/x86-timing.pdf).

+    Ternary operator `?:` will not cause branch prediction miss, because it is compiled to a conditional move, `cmov`, which has latency similar to `add` or slightly worse (but not 100x worse).

-63. Pre-compute everything you can and store those values in arrays.
+64. Pre-compute everything you can and store those values in arrays.
 It's not always better, but some operations might be slower than you think.
 For example, precalculating `pow(x, y)` is quite often faster than calculating it on the fly.

-64. For large arrays, use smaller variable types if it's enough.
+65. For large arrays, use smaller variable types if it's enough.
 Memory copying/clearing only cares about the number of bytes.
 This also improves overall cache efficiency.
 Don't do it for single variables.

-65. Use "Fast-Clearing Array".
+66. Use "Fast-Clearing Array".
 Imagine you need a boolean array with 3 different operations:
     ```
     get(i)
     set(i, value)